top of page

 Earth Day Began as Protest

 In 1970 people knew how to protest.
 April 22nd of that year was a day when 20 million Americans took to the streets.
 There were boisterous protests, rallies, fundraisers, speeches, concerts and nature walks.
-But these crusaders weren’t concerned with a virus or even a war.
+But these crusaders weren’t concerned with war.
 They were standing up, speaking up, marching and singing for the planet.
 This was the very first official Earth Day.

 Nelson knew the power and verve that college students could bring to a cause after witnessing the Vietnam era demonstrations and his quest to launch a fledgling holiday would depend on that kind of energy.
 So, he enlisted Harvard University graduate student, Dennis Hayes as a national coordinator.
 Hayes was instrumental not only in recruiting 85 dedicated environmental activists, but also choosing a date that fell strategically between Spring Break and final exams on most college campuses.